Seventh-day Adventist theology: The Heavenly Sanctuary

 Venden points out that the atonement must have been complete at the cross—the sacrifice was sufficient.
 For when Jesus died for man's sin, it was enough to purchase man's salvation and man cannot add anything to it.
 Yet, the atonement involves more than just sacrifice.
 The process of redemption, the restoration of man's broken relationship to at-one-ment with God, was not completed at the cross, else there would be no more sin or suffering.
 It is the winning of men back to a love relationship with God that is not yet completed.

 Early Adventists emphasized the two parts to the atonement:

 They refer to his mediatorial work in heaven as an "atoning ministry" (as in Fundamental Belief no. 24).

 Investigative Judgment

+Most Christians believe in a judgement that comes before Christ separates the saints from the sinners, at the Second Coming which is a common belief.